 About

-Professionally, Ruli has a background in statistics and international public health, with a focus on tracking and preventing infectious diseases.
-He is a graduate of Columbia University's School of International and Public Affairs (SIPA) and a Returned Peace Corps Volunteer – Senegal.
+Ruli has a background in statistics and international public health, with a focus on tracking and preventing infectious diseases.
+He is a graduate of Columbia University's School of International and Public Affairs (SIPA) and a former Peace Corps Volunteer (West Africa).

 Awards and Recognitions